 - Nerve pain in people with diabetes (diabetic neuropathy).
 Taking 600-1800 mg of alpha-lipoic acid by mouth or by IV seems to improve symptoms such as burning, pain, and numbness in the legs and arms of people with diabetes.
 It may take 3 to 5 weeks of treatment for symptoms to improve.
 Lower doses of alpha-lipoic acid don't seem to work.

 - Obesity.
 Some research shows that taking alpha-lipoic acid for 2-48 weeks can slightly reduce body weight in adults who are overweight.
-Some research also shows that alpha-lipoic acid improves body weight in children who are overweight or obese.
+Some research also shows that alpha-lipoic acid improves body weight in children who are overweight.